alvii147/QuickstartGuides/Django/_drafts/DjangoQuickstartGuide.md

 </html>
 ```

-Now, the register page should be formatted nice:
+Now, the register page should be formatted nicely:

 ![Crispy Forms](../img/crispy_forms.png)